It’s All His Fault: Joe Scarborough Says Trump Directly Responsible For Domestic Terror Threat

-MSNBC morning show host Joe Scarborough has called out President Donald Trump for rhetoric that could incite acts of domestic terrorism, according to a piece in The Huffington Post.
+MSNBC morning show host Joe Scarborough has called out President Donald Trump for rhetoric that could incite acts of domestic terrorism, according to a piece in Huffington Post.
 What precipitated the broadside against the president was the arrest of a U.S. Coast Guard lieutenant who is accused of plotting a domestic terror attack.

 Scarborough said that he believes that Trump fully understands “what actions his words will lead to and what it will encourage.”